Azure-Samples/Microchip-SAM-IoT-Wx/README.md

     may need to enable “Local Echo” in your Terminal settings to see your keystrokes displayed in the terminal window.

-   - Once the SAM-IoT has established a successful connection, continuous MQTT messages involving “sendresult” and “Uptime SocketState” will be displayed on the terminal window
+   - Once the SAM-IoT has established a successful connection (allow up to 2 minutes for the connection to fully stabilitze), continuous
+    MQTT messages involving “sendresult” and “Uptime SocketState” will be displayed on the terminal window
         ```